frenchu/pragmatic-programming/content/posts/docker-rootless-pasta-networking.md

 One important aspect which still needs improvement is networking, especially in terms of network performance.
 There are several network drivers for rootless docker which help to mitigate the problem.
 I decided to test [pasta](https://passt.top/) driver.

 Even if Pasta is still in experimental phase, it works pretty well.
-However, in my case I need to solve one issue.
-In this article I want to describe a problem and present the solution I came up.
+However, in my case I had to solve one issue.
+In this article I want to describe a problem and present the solution I came up with.

 {{< figure alt="Shipping - cargo ship full of containers in a dock" src="/images/shipping.jpg" caption="Docker containers" >}}